alanjmrt94/kps/README.md

 Keep moving the cursor if your are away to avoid inactivity.

-Release v1.1.0:
+Release v1.1.5:

-* Auto install dependencies on Linux
+* Auto install dependencies depending on OS platform and py version
+* Add version utilites
-* Fix userspace detection
+* Fix strings and typos
+* Show kps version

 ## Features